Expander/material-heptools-2024-warsaw/02_material.md

 ./models/SM/run_SM.x --slha-input-file=models/SM/LesHouches.in.SM
 ~~~

-# Standard Model + scalar singlet (SESM)
+# Standard Model + real scalar gauge singlet (SESM)

-Let's create an extension of the SM by a new scalar singlet field that
+Let's create an extension of the SM by a new real scalar gauge singlet
-mixes with the Higgs boson.
-We'll call it "Singlet Extended Standard
+field that mixes with the Higgs boson.
+We'll call it "Singlet Extended
-Model" (SESM).
+Standard Model" (SESM).
 The Lagrangian should be:

 $$\mathcal{L} = \mathcal{L}_{SM} - \left[\kappa_{SH} H^\dagger H s + \frac{\lambda_{SH}}{2} H^\dagger H s^2 + \frac{M_S^2}{2} s^2 + \frac{\kappa_S}{3} s^3 + \frac{\lambda_S}{2} s^4\right]$$

 ## Create SARAH model

-1. We start from the SM and copy the SM model files:
+1. We start from the SM and copy the SM model files to a new `SESM` directory:
    ~~~.sh
    cd ~/hep-software/SARAH
    mkdir -p Models/SESM